§ whyisthisdown _

 4[Predictive]

 Proactive + closed-loop.
 Anomalies detected before user impact.
-Observability data drives automated or semi-automated decisions about models, prompts, and routing.
+Observability data drives automated or semi-automated decisions about models, prompts, and routing — and the governance loop is closed: scope and behavioral-drift violations are enforced in real time, not discovered in the post-mortem.

 What changes at this boundary